Event Strategy: The Guide for 2023 and Beyond

 You established your event for clear goals.
 Now, it’s time to look over your event data to see how successful your event was.
 Whether your event KPI for the event was registrations, pipeline generated, revenue generated, or simply attendee satisfaction, it’s time to dive into your event analytics.

 If you’re using event software, you should be able to clearly visualize all of this information from the event dashboard.

 If you want a deeper look at the most important KPIs for measuring event success, check these 23 out.

 If you’re using an event app, you’ll want to see how people used it to determine whether or not it was worth the investment by asking the following questions:

 - How many people used it?

 - How many connections were made?

-This survey method asks one simple question: On a scale of 1–10, how likely is it that you would recommend this event to friends?
+This survey asks a straightforward question: On a scale of 1–10, how likely is it that you would recommend this event to friends?